AMSAT-NA/PacSatFSKBoard/NOTES.md

 # TODO

+Add the SAFE\_MODE pin to the board, if necessary.

 Modify the board1/board2 resistor notes to say that putting in a 40K resistor there (basically setting the voltage to 1V) will set the board to be simplex.